Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 which is a lot more efficient.
 (see below).
 You can also use sampling to lower the volume.
-This does come with some problems however, see the paragraph below.</li>
+This does come with some problems however, see the gotcha below.</li>
 <li>The performance of client code itself can wildly vary as well.
 Besides how it maps metric updates to UDP writes (see above) the invocations themselves can carry an overhead, which as you can see through